padelle2603/Privacy-Tips/README.md

 ---

 ## 🐦 X / Twitter
-If you want to keep yourself away from old Twitter which requires you to have Cookie enabled while visiting and an account too
+If you want to keep yourself away from old Twitter which requires you to have Cookie enabled while visiting and an account too,

 I suggest using **[xcancel](https://xcancel.com/)**!

 It makes you access Tweets and Users page without any tracking and account.